sharmaprishita10/SocialNest/README.md

-# Network
+# SocialNest

-Network is a social media web application that allows users to create posts, follow other users, like posts, and view posts from followed users.
+SocialNest is a social media web application that allows users to create posts, follow other users, like posts, and view posts from followed users.

 ### Description